Skip to Content

 • Con: You cannot use metal utensils with ceramic pans as it will breakdown the non-stick properties.

-• Con: Ceramic is best used over low to medium heat as high heat will wear down the ceramic over time.
+• Con: Ceramic is best used over low to medium heat as high temperatures will wear down the ceramic over time.

 The Best Non-Toxic Cookware